Freedman's Savings Bank

 The Freedman's Savings Bank on Pennsylvania Avenue in Washington, D.C.

-The Freedman's Saving and Trust Company, known as the Freedman's Savings Bank, was a private savings bank chartered by the U.S. Congress on March 3, 1865, to collect deposits from the newly emancipated communities.
-The bank opened 37 branches across 17 states and Washington DC within 7 years and collected funds from over 67,000 depositors.
-At the height of its success, the Freedman's Savings Bank held assets worth more than $3.7 million in 1872 dollars, which translates to approximately $80 million in 2021.
+The Freedman's Saving and Trust Company, known as the Freedman's Savings Bank, was a private savings bank chartered by the U.S. Congress on March 3, 1865, to collect deposits from Black people, especially the formerly enslaved people in the South.
+The bank opened 37 branches across 17 states and Washington, D.C. within 7 years and collected funds from over 67,000 depositors.
+At the height of its growth, the Freedman's Savings Bank held assets worth more than $3.7 million in 1872 dollars, which translates to approximately $80 million in 2021.

 However, the rapid development of the bank was largely driven by false claims and was coupled with mismanagement and fraud.
 The bank failed in 1874, weighed down by speculative loans issued by the bank's white officials throughout its existence.
 Historians believe that the bank's failure not only destroyed the savings of many African Americans, but also their trust in financial institutions.

 The site where the bank's headquarters once stood was later occupied by the Treasury Annex.
 The Annex was renamed the Freedman's Bank Building in 2016.